googleapis/gapic-generator/README.md

 For discovery-based APIs, only Java is supported and its output is not stable yet.

+The GAPIC Generator also generates packaging files for proto-generated classes and grpc-generated stubs for Java and Python.
+This feature is not yet documented here in detail - the instructions below will work without it.

 ## Supported platforms

 Toolkit itself doesn't have a platform restriction (because it is purely Java).
 Since `protoc` needs to be used as